zephyrproject-rtos/trusted-firmware-m/docs/technical_references/design_docs/ff_isolation.rst

  .. important::
    There is a table in the chapter ``3.1.2`` of ``FF-M 1.0`` under ``I1`` lists the asset types and allowed access method.
-Preventing executable access on constant data costs more hardware resources, so the requirement in the table about constant data can be regarded as a recommendation instead of a mandatory item under some hardware resource-constrained cases.
+Preventing executable access on constant data costs more hardware resources, so there is an optional rule I7 created in `FF-M Extensions (FF-M 1.1)`_ to comfort implementations with constrained hardware resources.

 Hardware Infrastructure
 =======================